darasus/ai-blog/content/object-oriented-programming-in-java.md

   class.
 Java classes must follow specific rules to be considered "object-oriented" These rules are covered in this article.
 There are 7 major concepts in OOP in Java, as well as its pros and cons.
+intro: >-
+  Object-oriented programming is a way of writing code that focuses on what the program is Doing, and not just What it knows.
+This article covers an overview of object-oriented programming in Java, as well as its pros and cons.

+  If you are reading this, then you are probably familiar with procedural programming languages like C, C++, or Python.
+These are all imperative programming languages that focus on telling the computer exactly what to do and when to do it.

+  Object-oriented programming is different from imperative languages in important ways.
+Object-oriented programming is a way of writing programs that aims to reduce redundancy and increase modularity by using objects that have their own data fields and methods that act on those fields instead of global variables.
+Let’s dive deeper into OOP in Java.
 ---

 ## What is Object-Oriented Programming?